How to Deploy Windows App Win32 Using Intune |Language Pack

 • Select Manually Configure Detection Rules from the drop-down list Rules format

-• Click on +Add to Create a rule that indicates the presence of the app.
+• Click on +Add to Create a rule that indicates the app’s presence.

 • Select the Rule Type as a File